Resume Parsing with LangChain and LLMs

 return json_chain.invoke({'data': data})

-With the LLM logic encapsulated in scripts/llm.py, the notebook focuses strictly on document loading and execution.
+With the LLM logic living in scripts/llm.py, the notebook only has to load the document and run the pipeline.

 Loading the PDF